Defending Assault & Battery Charges

 Facing criminal charges for assault can feel like the end of the world, but it doesn’t have to be.
 Every person who faces assault charges is innocent until proven guilty.
 It is the prosecutor’s job to prove that the assault occurred, which is not always an easy task.
 Even if you’re afraid, overwhelmed, and confused, help is available and you shouldn’t give up on defending your future.

-With such a large population in Bethesda and the surrounding areas, disputes are inevitable; and when a dispute occurs, an assault charge might follow.
-However, merely having an argument with someone does not mean you actually committed the assault with which you were charged.
-You can protect and defend your legal rights by working with an experienced Bethesda assault defense attorney like the team at Alpert Schreyer Poe.
+You can protect and defend your legal rights by working with an experienced Maryland assault defense attorney like the team at Alpert Schreyer Poe.
 We have successfully defended numerous clients charged with assault and have the legal experience and resources to build an effective case on your behalf.